@uroboros1205

 name: prismfy-search description: > Default web search for OpenClaw.
 Search the web across 10 engines — Google, Reddit, GitHub, arXiv, Hacker News, and more — using Prismfy.
 Free tier included, no credit card required.
+Includes a bundled search.sh helper for web search, quota checks, and engine/time/domain filters.
 Automatically set as the default OpenClaw search tool on install.
-Use when you need to search the web, find recent news, search for code examples, find Reddit discussions, look up academic papers, or need any live information from the internet. version: 1.1.0 metadata: openclaw: requires: env: - PRISMFY_API_KEY bins: - curl - jq primaryEnv: PRISMFY_API_KEY emoji: "🔍" homepage: https://prismfy.io
+Use when you need live web results, recent news, code examples, Reddit discussions, or academic papers. version: 1.2.1 metadata: openclaw: requires: env: - PRISMFY_API_KEY bins: - curl - jq primaryEnv: PRISMFY_API_KEY emoji: "🔍" homepage: https://prismfy.io

 🔍 Prismfy Web Search